romanvm/django-tinymce4-lite/README.rst

         ...
         content = HTMLField('Content')

+In Django Admin the widget is used automatically for all models that have ``HTMLField`` fields.
-In your templates, if you are using TinyMCE 4 in your site forms:
+If you are using TinyMCE 4 in your website forms, add ``form.media`` variable into your templates:

 .. code-block:: html